ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 ## Configure domain

 - Next click `Configure` and then choose which A Records and AAAA Records you specifically want to protect for each domain.
 You can also assign any existing SSL certificates at this point.
+SSL certificates purchased from MyUKFast will appear in the dropdown menu, or click `Add SSL` to add details of other SSL certificates manually.

 ![configuredomain](files/configuredomain.PNG)